andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 To open Active Directory, click the Windows Logo and search "Active Directory Administrative Center".

+<h2>Step 5: Create an Admin and Normal User Account in AD</h2>

 Right-click on mydomain.com, click on "New" and "Organizational Unit".

 Create a folder by naming it "_EMPLOYEES" and click "Okay".

 Do the same for "_ADMINS".
 Right-click on mydomain.com and click "Refresh".

+To create our own admin account, right-click on "_ADMINS" and click on "New" and "User".

+- Note: You can make up your own name/last name.

+I inputed the following information as First Name: Terminator, Last Name: 3000, Full Name: Terminator 3000, User logon name: Terminator_admin.
+Afterwards click "Next"

+Create/Confirm your Password (Use your unique Password).
+Uncheck "User must change password at next logon", and check on "Password never expires".

+-Note: Remember to keep your "User logon name" in your notepad, as you will need them later.

+Right-click on your created account and choose "Properties".
+Go to "Member Of" section.

+Click "ADD".
+Under Enter the object names to select, type "domain" and click on "Check Names".

+Pick the "Domain Admins" group.
+Then click "OK", "Apply", and "OK".